KristoR/big_data_management_2023/00_HDFS/README.md

 Yarn is the resource manager for Hadoop.
 We can check the UI:
 `localhost:8088`

-It's also possible to run commands without going into the Docker service.
+Let's create a new text file in local `tmp` folder to go through the flow once more.

-E.g., create a new text file in local `tmp` folder.
+`docker exec -it namenode  bash`

-`docker exec namenode hadoop fs -mkdir /user/hadoop/input2`
+`hadoop fs -mkdir /user/hadoop/input2`
-`docker exec namenode hadoop fs -put file:/tmp/files/file.txt hdfs:/user/hadoop/input2/`
+`hadoop fs -put file:/tmp/files/file.txt hdfs:/user/hadoop/input2/`

-`docker exec namenode hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar wordcount /user/hadoop/input2 /user/hadoop/output2`
+`hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar wordcount /user/hadoop/input2 /user/hadoop/output2`

 You can view the execution in the yarn UI.